 You Buy Too Much "Stuff" You Don't Need

 Aspirational clutter is stuff you only aspire to use but ends up cluttering up your home.

 - You take one painting class and buy an easel and set of brushes.

 - You take one cooking class and run out to buy a wok and all of the accessories.

 Stop buying!
-If you think you might like to become a painter or a gourmet cook, great, but stick to it for a few months before you filling your home with a new hobbies accouterments.
+If you think you might like to become a painter or a gourmet cook, great, but stick to it for a few months before you fill your home with a new hobby's accouterments.

 08 of 08